-From time to time Thom Hogan teaches intensive two-week photo workshops along with his teaching assistant, Tony Medici.
-These workshops feature teacher-to-student ratios of no more than 7:1 (typically 5:1 or 6:1) and as much one-on-one interaction as you're comfortable with.
+From time to time Thom Hogan teaches intensive photo workshops along with his teaching assistant, Tony Medici.
+Many of these workshops feature teacher-to-student ratios of no more than 7:1 (typically 5:1 or 6:1) and as much one-on-one interaction as you're comfortable with.
 Lodging, food, and transportation are all first class even when we use tent camps in Africa; we don't want the logistics or practical things to get in the way of our photography.
 Thom uses award-winning tour operator Wilderness Travel to handle the logistics for his International trips.

-- Botswana August 2016 (being planned)
+- Botswana August 6th to 18th, 2016 (PDF brochure available)